Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Numeric Results for Non-Gaussian Distributions

 All the proofs are given in Appendix \ref{sec: proofs}.
 Note that the conditions on EEVPD are not a severe limitation in practice, see for example Table \ref{table: eevpd values}, where significantly lower values of EEVPD are used.

-\section{Numeric results for non-Gaussian distributions}
+\section{Numeric Results for Non-Gaussian Distributions}

 We now examine the validity of Theorem \ref{theorem} for standard Bayesian inference benchmark problems.
-We do not numerically verify the part of the theorem about the Wasserstein distance, due to the difficulty of numerically computing the Wasserstein distance for the problems considered here.
+We focus on verifying the bound on $b_\mathrm{cov}$, due to the difficulty of numerically computing the Wasserstein distance for the problems considered here.
 Even though the exact asymptotic error-$\mathrm{EEVPD}$ relation of Theorem \ref{theorem} applies only for HMC and LMC, unadjusted MCLMC has a notion of energy \citep{robnik_microcanonical_2024}, so we will also test MCLMC here.
 Benchmark problem descriptions are in Appendix \ref{sec: benchmarks}.
 For each problem, we show the asymptotic value of $b_\mathit{cov}(\Sigma, \tilde{\Sigma})^2$ as a function of $\mathrm{EEVPD}$ in Figure \ref{fig: benchmarks}.
 Asymptotic $b_\mathit{cov}$ is computed by running unadjusted chains with different step sizes, each using $10^8$ gradient calls.
 We eliminate the initial $10^4$ calls to eliminate the initialization bias and use the subsequent samples to compute the expectation values for the covariance matrix and $\mathrm{EEVPD}$.
 We monitor $b_\mathit{cov}(\Sigma, \tilde{\Sigma})^2$ from Equation \eqref{bsigma} and check that it has converged to the asymptotic value.
 If the convergence has not yet been achieved, i.e., the bias is still decaying, we do not show these measurements on the plots.
 This happens for some of the harder problems at small step sizes, where the chains are not long enough for the variance to become negligible.
 We have checked that the variation between the chains is negligible, but nonetheless average the results over 4 independent chains.

 Numerical results for unadjusted HMC on Gaussians agree perfectly with Theorem \ref{theorem}: for the standard Gaussian, the equality holds, while for the Ill-conditioned Gaussian, the inequality holds for $\mathrm{EEVPD} < 0.397$ as per the theorem.
 The inequality also applies to the majority of non-Gaussian benchmark problems, illustrating its broader applicability.
 One exception is the Brownian motion example, where it is off by approximately a factor of $1.5$ at small $\epsilon$, meaning that one would think one has $<2\%$ asymptotic error, when in fact it was $3\%$.
 The Rosenbrock and Funnel examples are only shown at small step sizes, because the problem becomes numerically unstable at higher step sizes, incurring divergences.
 Very similar results also apply to MCLMC, except that the bias at a fixed $\mathrm{EEVPD}$ is usually lower for MCLMC.
 This suggests that the tuning scheme we develop for unadjusted HMC can also be applied to MCLMC, but a slightly larger $\mathrm{EEVPD}$ may be used.